kashmir96/osoappliance/content/directory/appliance-repair-technicians/butler-hewitt.md

 categories: ["New Zealand"]
 tags: ["Hastings"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/butler-hewitt.webp
+ image: /img/laundryappliance/176.webp
- alt: 'Logo for Butler Hewitt the New Zealand from Hastings'
+ alt: 'NewZealand from butlerhewitt'
 ---

 # Butler Hewitt is an Appliance Repair Technician Company operating in Hastings, New Zealand.